hildazknfs/flask-cloudrun/README.md

 # Flask App Deployment with CI/CD on Google Cloud Run

-This project shows how to create, containerize, and deploy a simple Flask API to Google Cloud Run using GitHub Actions for automated deployment.
+This project is made to show how to create, containerize, and deploy a simple Flask API to Google Cloud Run using GitHub Actions for automated deployment.

 ---